TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Our Method:

-\textbf{Limitation.} This strawman approach introduces inherent inner-sector errors due to uniform sampling within each pre-defined sector.
-If $k$ is small, uniform sampling within each sector leads to significant inner-sector errors, even for large privacy parameter $\varepsilon$.
-Conversely, too large $k$ values impair the utility of the $k$-RR mechanism~\cite{DBLP:conf/uss/WangBLJ17}.
+\textbf{Limitation.} This strawman approach introduces inherent \emph{inner-sector} errors due to uniform sampling within a specific sector.
+That is, even though the perturbed direction $\varphi'$ falls into the same sector as the sensitive direction $\varphi$, the distance between $\varphi$ and $\varphi'$ may still be large due to the large sector size.
+This issue is particularly prominent when $k$ is small, as each sector then spans $2\pi/k$ radians.
+Uniform sampling within such wide sectors introduces substantial inner-sector errors, which persist regardless of how large the privacy parameter $\varepsilon$ is set.
+On the other hand, increasing $k$ to reduce sector width impairs the utility of the $k$-RR mechanism~\cite{DBLP:conf/uss/WangBLJ17}.

 \textbf{Design rationale.} To address this limitation, we design a direction perturbation mechanism in which the perturbed direction is independent of hyperparameters like $k$, thereby avoiding inherent errors beyond those introduced by the privacy parameter $\varepsilon$.